jackd0tcom/honey-hole/README.txt

 Upgrade notices describe the reason a user should upgrade.
 No more than 300 characters.

 = 2.0 =
-Migration to multiple files - deal add, edit, delete all works. next up is importer, and frontend stuff.
+Migration to multiple files - everything migrated.